Here’s a bit of the history of how CADR rating was invented:

 What Is Clear Air Delivery Rate (CADR)?

 According to AHAM, CADR rating is defined as “the rate of contaminant reduction in the test chamber when the unit is turned on, minus the rate of natural decay when the unit is not running, multiplied by the volume of the test chamber as measured in cubic feet.” in line with the ANSI/AHAM AC-1-2006 directive.

-In simplified terms, CADR tells how effectively an air conditioner can reduce:
+In simplified terms, CADR tells how effectively an air purifier can reduce:

 How Is Air Purifier CADR Rating Measured

-Accord to the ANSI/AHAM AC-1-2006 directive, all CADR testing must be conducted in a 1008 ft3 test chamber.
-This is a representation of a 12×12 room with 7 ft high ceiling.
+According to the ANSI/AHAM AC-1-2006 directive, all CADR testing must be conducted in a 1008 ft3 test chamber.
+This is a representation of a 12×12 room with a 7 ft high ceiling.

-Based on how quickly the air purifier will remove those pollutants from the test chamber, the CADR rating is calculated.
+The CADR rating is calculated based on how quickly the air purifier will remove those pollutants from the test chamber.
 The test will procure a total CADR rating, combining all 3 types of pollutants, as well as specific ‘Smoke CADR’, ‘Dust CADR’, and ‘Pollen CADR’ rating.

 For most residential air purifiers, this test has a high degree of validity.
 The limitation presented by the size of the testing chamber volume include:

 - Maximum Smoke CADR rating of 450 CFM.